 Five-Year MS Program

-The Department of Chemistry offers a special research-based master’s degree program, available only to University of Rochester undergraduates.
-In this program students can complete their MS degree one year beyond the BS program by taking advantage of the intensive curriculum in the BS program and by integrating BS and MS research.
+The Department of Chemistry offers a special, research-based master’s degree program, available only to University of Rochester undergraduates.
+In this program students can complete their MS degree one year after the BS program by taking advantage of the intensive curriculum in the BS program and by integrating BS and MS research.

 Since the program is based on an integration of the fourth and fifth years of study, careful planning is required.
 Students should discuss this program with a faculty advisor when they begin to make decisions about senior research in the spring of the junior year.